-Myanmar’s ruling party wins 6 of 13 by-election seats
+Myanmar’s ruling party wins 7 of 13 by-election seats

 While the results of the small number of races have a negligible effect on the political balance of power, the contests were being watched for trends ahead of the next general election in 2020.

 The return of voters to ethnic minority parties representing their interests had already been seen in another set of by-elections last year.
 What this year’s polls seemed to underline was the danger to the NLD of a weak voter turnout, which was probably behind the upset defeat of an NLD candidate for a Yangon regional parliament seat.

 That contest was won by a representative of the Union Solidarity and Development Party, the country’s main political grouping after the NLD.
 The military-backed USDP won three seats in Saturday’s polls.

 Suu Kyi’s appeal with the country’s Buddhist majority has not suffered much from a crisis involving 700,000 members of the Muslim Rohingya minority who fled a brutal army counterinsurgency campaign in the country’s west.
 However, economic development has been lagging and is a source of disappointment among her supporters.